codio/tutorial_nodeschool_gitit/annotations.md

     http://www.github.com/yourusername/patchwork

-When you've added Reporobot as a collaborator to your Patchwork fork, run `git-it verify`.
+When you've added Reporobot as a collaborator to your repo, type into terminal:

+    $ git-it

+To open the lesson menu.
+Select the lesson you are running and <Enter> and then

+    $ git-it verify

 ##GIT TIPS
 Pull in changes from a remote